parthindia47/sniffer_bot/README.md

 ### Database

-all data is stored in .json format and currently there is no data base used.
+all data is stored in .json format and currently there is no DBMS is used.

 1) coin_twitterDB_SymbolAsKey.json
 - hold information about twitter id and twitter accounts of each coin.